Hilya: Standard layout

 However, deviations from the standard model do occur and many innovative designs have been produced as well.

 Hilye (19th century).
 Circling around the name of Muhammad, is a five-fold repetition of the phrase, "Inna Allah ala kull shay qadir," meaning "For God hath power over all things."

 Hilye combined with blocks of text in the form of famous Relics of Muhammad.
 19th century, Ottoman Turkey.
-Black-and-white reproduction.